If you're going into HVAC, then you will be handling refrigerants. To do so, you will need to be EPA certified.

 How Many Questions Are On The EPA 608 Test?

-The tests are all open book, but don’t let that fool you.
+The tests are all open book, but don’t let that fool you into thinking you won't have to prepare.
 You’ll still need to study in order to pass each portion of the EPA 608 test.

 Core Portion: The EPA test has 25 questions in the core portion.
 It covers topics such as ozone depletion, substitute refrigerants and oils, refrigeration, safety, shipping, and more.
 In order to pass, you must answer 18 out of the 25 questions correctly.
 You must pass the core portion before you can move on to take any of the next exams.